AAVSO Visual Observing Manual

 How do you submit observations to AAVSO once you've made and recorded them?

 How to Refer to Stars with Greek Letter Names

 The AAVSO has a standard way to do this which may not be intuitive.
 Please read!

 About Julian Dates

-Software for entering observations, analyzing data, solar observing, educational software and its all FREE!
-Julian dates?
+Software for entering observations, analyzing data, solar observing, educational software - and it's all FREE!
+Julian Dates?
 Our software figures it out for you!
-I told you we had you covered.
+We told you we had you covered.